Gouvernathor/renpy-SWHolo/README.md

 They can all be overriden for each separate instance of the effect.

 ## Howto
-The 6 parameters used to customize the effect on a project-wide basis are stored in the `holovalues` dict at the top of the file.
+The 6 parameters used to customize the effect on a project-wide basis are stored in the `holovalues` namespace at the top of the file.
-Its keys are :
+Its values are :
 - `'tintcolor'` : the color used to tint the hologram. (default is `#06f`, a shade of blue)
 - `'totalpha'` : the overall transparency of the hologram.
 That's the most opaque any pixel of it will be visible.
 (From 0.0 being invisible to 1.0 being completely opaque, default is .9)
 - `'interalpha'` : the relative transparency applied every two lines to create the interlacing effect.
 It gets multiplied to the overall transparency. (default is .75)